The Secret of Humility: The Danger of Spiritual Pride and the Mistake of Korach

 The Midrash expounds on the verse:

 But what do you know about what is happening in another person's heart?
 Deep inside, they were trembling.
 They thought, "Where is this father dragging us?"
-They were in a state of immense confusion, torn between honoring their father and following the truth.
+They were in a state of immense confusion, torn between honoring their father and the truth.
 By the time they caught themselves, they had already begun to sink into the earth, and then they cried out, "Hashem, save us!
 Master of the Universe, this is as far as we go!"

 The True Humility of Moshe Rabbeinu